cookiestone12/Cadence-ProjectMelbourne/README.md

-# MIME Catalog Intelligence Platform
+# MIME Catalog Intelligence - Internal Demo Dashboard

-A comprehensive music catalog intelligence platform for MIME Publishing that provides automated song valuation, performance scoring, and analytics dashboard.
+**Private Internal Demo Only** - A comprehensive music catalog intelligence platform demonstrating MIME Publishing's automated song valuation, performance scoring, and analytics capabilities.

 ## Overview

-MIME Catalog Intelligence is a single-client platform designed to help MIME Publishing manage and analyze their music catalog.
-The system automatically fetches data from multiple sources (Chartmetric, Spotify, Luminate) to calculate valuations and performance scores for each song.
+This is an **internal demo dashboard** showcasing the catalog intelligence tool that will eventually be offered to external clients.
+This demo simulates the workflow after a client uploads their completed Schedule A (using our standard template) through what will be a separate public website.

-## Features
+### Key Features

-- **Schedule A Template Upload**: Download and upload the official MIME Schedule A template to register songs
-- **Automated Analytics**: Fetch streaming data, playlist positions, and regional performance metrics
-- **Valuation Engine**: Calculate song worth based on streaming data, playlist reach, and market performance
-- **Scoring System**: Rate songs on commercial potential (0-100) based on trend analysis and catalog health
-- **Dashboard**: View all songs with key metrics, valuations, and scores at a glance
-- **Song Details**: Comprehensive analytics for each song including playlists, regional data, and trends
+- **Catalog View**: Comprehensive overview of your catalog with summary metrics, grading breakdowns, and detailed song listings
+- **Search View**: Search for songs by title or artist name, displaying valuations and metrics for both catalog and external songs
+- **Integrated Upload**: Upload filled Schedule A templates directly within the dashboard for demo purposes
+- **Advanced Valuations**: Low/Base/High valuation ranges plus estimated revenue projections
+- **Score Breakdown**: Four-factor scoring system (Catalog Value, Growth Momentum, Metadata Health, Exploitation Potential)
-- **Mock Data Fallback**: System runs with mock data by default and automatically switches to real APIs when keys are provided
+- **Mock External Data**: Simulates Chartmetric, Luminate, and Spotify API responses until real keys are provided
-- **Admin Settings**: Configure API keys and view integration status

 ## Tech Stack